22 Cheap Ways to Make Stuff Last Longer

 Bottom line: The less dirt in your carpet, the longer it will last.
 A good rule of thumb is to vacuum your carpet once a week.
 High-traffic areas will require more frequent vacuuming.

-Here are the 20 home repairs anyone can do.
+Here are more simple home repairs anyone can do.

 Learn how to recharge a dead car battery quickly and safely.